ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ## Payload Structures

 Three different types of RTP packet payload structures are specified.
 A single unit packet contains a single MIHS unit in the payload.
 A fragmentation unit contains a subset of a MIHS unit.
 An aggregation packet contains multiple MIHS units in the payload.
-The unit type (UT) field of the RTP payload header {{figure-transmission-type}} identifies both the payload structure and, in the case of a single unit structure, also identifies the type of MIHS unit present in the payload.
+The unit type (UT) field of the RTP payload header, as shown in  {{figure-transmission-type}}, identifies both the payload structure and, in the case of a single-unit structure, also identifies the type of MIHS unit present in the payload.

 ~~~~~~~~~~
 Unit     Payload   Name